Skip to main content

 Frequently Asked Questions

-• State availability is limited — use our comparison filter to check coverage in your area.
+• State availability varies significantly — use our comparison filter to check coverage in your area.

 • Also looking for halal home financing?
 Ijara CDC offers lease-to-purchase mortgages in all 50 states.